Table of Contents

 Peter, also called Simon Peter, was a fisherman.
 He was a married disciple.
 He was known to be the leader among the 12 disciples.
 We know Simon, called Peter, as the disciple who denied Jesus three times (Luke 22:54-62).
-Peter was also the one Jesus asked to feed His sheep when He appeared to the disciples after His death and met them in Galilee (John 21:17).
+Peter was also the one Jesus asked to feed His sheep when Jesus appeared to the disciples after His death and met them in Galilee (John 21:17).

 Peter was arrested and martyred by crucifixion during the time of Nero.
 He died in Rome with his head bowed down because he didn’t feel worthy to die the way Jesus died.

 Andrew was Simon Peter’s brother and was also a fisherman.
 Before becoming a disciple, he was a follower of John the Baptist.
 He was the first disciple of Jesus.
 Andrew was the one who introduced his older brother, Peter, to Jesus.
 He introduced many individuals to Jesus.

 Governor Aepeas of Achaia, Greece, had Andrew arrested and crucified.
 Andrew also felt unworthy to die the way Jesus did.
 So he requested to die on an X-shaped cross.

 James was Zebedee and Salome’s eldest son and was one of the 12 main disciples of Jesus.
 His brother John was also one of the 12 disciples of Jesus.
 He was also a fisherman who worked with Peter and Andrew.
 He was outspoken and bold in sharing the gospel of Christ.
 James was the first among the twelve disciples to be martyred.
 He died by beheading in AD 44 during the time of Herod (Acts 12:1-3).

 Nathanael was also known as Bartholomew.
 He hailed from Cana in Galilee.
 Many scholars say that he was the only one among the 12 disciples who had royal blood.
 He preached in places like Armenia and India.
 Nathanael experienced a great deal of suffering in death.
 He was beaten and beheaded, as well as crucified.